 - 1 small head of cauliflower cut into florets

-- 3 cup chopped potatoes or sweet potatoes
+- 3 cups cubed sweet potatoes peeled

 - 2 tablespoons red curry paste